titpetric/netdata/README.md

 16-01-12 07:58:16: ERROR: apps.plugin: Cannot process /host/proc/1/io (errno 13, Permission denied)
 ```

+See the following link for more details: [/proc/1/environ is unavailable in a container that is not priviledged](https://github.com/docker/docker/issues/6607)

+# Limitations

+In addition to the above requirements and limitations, monitoring the complete network interface list of
+the host is not possible from within the Docker container.
+If you're running netdata and want to graph
+all the interfaces available on the host, you will have to use `--net=host` mode.

-See the following link for more details: https://github.com/docker/docker/issues/6607
+See the following link for more details: [network interfaces missing when mounting proc inside a container](https://github.com/docker/docker/issues/13398)

 # Additional notes